Working towards the Rosemary Butcher Archive

 Following a second retrospective in 1996, Butcher was awarded one of the first three-year Arts Council of England fellowships.
 Aided by this period of funding, the remarkable work SCAN was made, involving collaborations with Turner Prize shortlisted visual artist Vong Phaophanit and composer Cathy Lane.
 It was this piece that launched her work internationally, touring around the world in 2000 through the support of the British Council and in Britain was presented in London’s Hayward Gallery in the Southbank Centre.
 A year later Still-Slow-Divided was made with the support of Tanzquatier Vienna, forging a continuing artistic dialogue.
-Two important relationships were fundamental to the development of the work in the from 2002 onwards.
+Two important relationships were fundamental to the development of the work from 2002 onwards.
 Firstly with the European promoter Walter Heun; who through his company Joint Adventures administrated and promoted the work.
 Secondly, the remarkable dancer Elena Giannotti who has proved a muse to Butcher’s choreography.
 The partnership of Butcher and Giannotti has to date produced five strikingly original works.
 The large scale performance work White and the short film Vanishing Point both of which were collaborations with German filmmaker Martin Otter.
 A series of three solos united under the collective title of Women and Memory collaborating with lighting artist Charles Balfour and composer Cathy Lane have toured internationally and were memorably presented in London’s Tate Modern.

 Website designed by Jake Dow-Smith